-

 The transition from ‘outcomes that matter to the industry’ to ‘outcomes that matter to patients’ has the capacity to transform EBM and will be driven by the technology companies and our own interactions with apps, SMART devices and consumer led initiatives however it is also dependent on a highly-skilled digital health workforce, and the training challenge for leveraging digital health is our next learning journey.

-The evidence base of the future for health and care needs to integrate psychology, sociology, linguistics, neuroscience, computer science, artificial intelligence and philosophy, alongside traditional clinical practice taking into account culture, history and our environment.
+The evidence base for health and care needs to integrate psychology, sociology, linguistics, neuroscience, computer science, artificial intelligence and philosophy, alongside traditional clinical practice taking into account culture, history and our environment.

 From Dr Steve Sucklings blogs – https://themaslow.foundation/category/steves-thoughts/